-- .1 Departmental Representative will provide a site location drawing showing the dredge area limits (loading area) and the disposal location (dumping area) for this contract.
+.1 Departmental Representative will provide a site location drawing showing the dredge area limits (loading area) and the disposal location (disposal area) for each call-up.
 The Departmental Representative may furnish additional drawings to assist proper execution of work.
-These drawings will be issued for clarification only. - .2 New bathymetry will be collected in April as soon as the survey vessel can navigate the channel and work areas.
-The new data will replace that which is shown on the Contract plans.
+These drawings will be issued for clarification only.